|Plan Melbourne region||Included Local Government Areas|

-There is now ten years of Housing Development Data.
+There is now 10 years of Housing development data.
 Data is prepared for all individual lots across Melbourne where there is an existing dwelling or the lot is located in a land use planning zone that provides for residential uses.

-The Housing outcomes in established Melbourne 2005 to 2016 (PDF, 1.9 MB) (DOCX, 2.3 MB) report outlines land use and planning outcomes across established Melbourne and shows the success of long term strategic planning in directing new housing and density.
-Some key findings are:
+The Housing outcomes in established Melbourne 2005 to 2016 report outlines land use and planning outcomes across established Melbourne and shows the success of long term strategic planning in directing new housing and density.

 - New housing and increased densities are being successfully directed to the areas with the best access to jobs, services and transport.

 - Reforms to the business/commercial zones in 2012-13 have resulted in significant housing development in commercial/mixed use locations.